Career & Internship Fair - Fall 2014

 Join in the conversation on Twitter with hashtag #jmucareerfair or send questions to @jmucap.
 Check out photos from our last Career Fair on Facebook!

 The purpose of a Career Fair is to learn about jobs and internships available, talk with employers representing different organizations, and network.
-View tips from students attending one of our Fairs to get a first-hand look.
 Here are some other things to expect:

 - When you check-in at the Fair, you will receive a map of how organizations are arranged.
 Before beginning, find where organizations are that you want to meet with and make a plan of action of whom you will visit first, second, and so on.